Fake IRS Letter: How to Verify a Real IRS Notice

 Sometimes, receiving a fake IRS letter can be a call to action to deal with your real tax debt.
 The IRS has many different programs to help people get caught up on their back taxes.
 This includes monthly payment plans, offers in compromise, penalty abatement, and more.

 Ready to get help from real professionals?
-Then, contact us today.
-At the W Tax Group, we are focused on helping taxpayers get relief from their tax debts.
+Contact us today.
+At The W Tax Group, we are focused on helping taxpayers get lasting relief from their tax debt.
 We work closely with our clients to help them find personalized solutions for their unique problems.
+Call us at 877-500-4930 or reach out online now.